https://invisible-island.net/ncurses/man/

 use a value of "-1,-1".
 To make the default color scheme green on

-value of the terminfo max_colors (colors) capability.
+the value of the terminfo max_colors (colors) capability for the

 NCURSES_CONSOLE2